rdleone/odin-recipes/README.md

 # odin-recipes
-Project: Recipes on The Odin Project
+Project: Recipes - The Odin Project

+This project is a simple website for recipes.
+The home page contains links to several recipes.